How to profit from the 18-Year Property Cycle in 2023

 I was lucky (definitely lucky, not smart) to have refinanced most of my properties at the start of 2022 for 5 years, so I’m sitting on a fairly low LTV portfolio of good cash-flowing assets.
 I probably won’t be looking to buy anything for most of 2023, but as we near the end of the year I will start looking to see what deals are coming available.

 If you want to see exactly how I go about finding property deals, you can get your hands on my Property Module in the Masterclass course.

 Nobody wants to sell during a slowdown in the market, so if properties are coming on at that time, chances are the sellers are open to negotiation.

 Or you could just…

 I think the only impact the property cycle can have on an investor is when it comes to debt and leverage.
-The people who came unstuck in the 2008 crash were those with huge mortgages, negative equity, and didn’t have the ability to service that debt long term by owning properties with high tenant demand.
+The people who came unstuck in the 2008 crash were those with huge mortgages, and negative equity, and who didn’t have the ability to service that debt long-term by owning properties with high tenant demand.

 When it comes to property I have a long investment horizon of 2 property cycles at least, so as long as I can afford the debt I have – and that will be directly linked with how appealing the property is to renters – then I don’t really care if my house is worth £40k one year, £80k the next year, then £40k again the next.